The Collaboration Software That's Rejuvenating The Young Global Leaders Of Davos

 It's a tough time to be a Davos Man.
-Even during globalization's heyday, the World Economic Forum's annual summit was mocked for being out of touch, and this year is no different, with the spectacle of billionaires debating how to fix the middle class.
+Even during globalization's heyday, the World Economic Forum's annual summit was mocked for being out of touch, and this year is no different, with the spectacle of billionaires debating how to fix the middle class, and using Pokestops to remind attendees about global sustainability goals.
 The conventional wisdom is that the WEF's vision of free markets, falling borders, and globe-trotting do-gooders "is at best broken and at worst dead."
 The good news?
 As last year's summit proved, the "Davos Consensus" is invariably wrong.

 Davos will survive, if only as a place to do deals.
 But this doesn't sit well with the World Economic Forum's paternalistic founder Klaus Schwab, who signed off several years ago on a plan to reinvent the organization from within.
 The Forum of Young Global Leaders, created in 2004, is the 800-strong group of thirty- and fortysomethings who are being groomed to save the world—or at least run it one day.
 Their ranks include Chelsea Clinton, Ivanka Trump, Yahoo CEO Marissa Mayer, Y Combinator's Sam Altman, and Noma chef René Redzepi.
 But as of a few years ago, these youngsters, like their elders, were in it mostly for themselves, the WEF feared.
 The group’s mission of "improving the state of the world" had plateaued, partly because Schwab was telling them what they should think.